MicrosoftDocs/WSL/WSL/reference.md

 # Command Reference for Windows Subsystem for Linux

 > `lxrun.exe` is deprecated as of Windows 10 1803 and later.
+Please use `wsl.exe`.
+This will be further documented in Windows Subsystem for Linux Command Reference (for Windows 10 1803 and up) when it becomes available.

 The command `lxrun.exe` can be used to interact with the [Windows Subsystem for Linux (WSL)](https://msdn.microsoft.com/en-us/commandline/wsl/faq#what-windows-subsystem-for-linux-wsl-) directly.
 These commands are installed into the `\Windows\System32` directory and may be run within a Windows command prompt or in PowerShell.